Aaron98990/ways-of-the-game/README.md

 !> Long term health impacts may occur with excessive contact to the head like with the ball, ground, goalpost, or another person.

-!> An excessivelly loud whistle may cause ear ringing or hearing loss.
+!> An excessivelly loud whistle or environment may cause ear ringing or hearing loss.